 The general meeting of shareholders shall pass any decisions which would alter the share capital or number of shares in an Estonian company.
 According to Estonian law, convertible bonds are the only debt instruments granting a conversion right into a company's shares.
-The general meeting of shareholders is entitled to decide on the issuance of any convertible bonds, if such right has been provided for in the articles of association.
+For conditional increase of share capital the general meeting of shareholders is entitled to decide on the issuance of any convertible bonds, if such right has been provided for in the articles of association.
 Our articles of association do not provide for the right to issue convertible bonds.
 We have not issued any option rights, convertible bonds, bonds with warrants, capital loans or other instruments convertible into our Shares.

 In April 2005, Hansapank arranged the private offering of bonds of Tallink maturing April 28, 2006 and October 27, 2006 pursuant to which bonds with a total nominal value of EEK 200,000,000 were issued.
 The bonds were issued at a discount and do not provide their holders any rights to convert the bond loan into our Shares.
+On April 28, 2006 bonds in the total value of EEK 60,000,000 were redeemed, therefore the current outstanding amount is EEK 140,000,000.